-This 2024 version of the AMP is the seventh to be published under the full provisions of the information disclosure requirements, whereas previous publications were produced under transitional provisions made available to GasNet.
+This 2025 version of the AMP is the eighth to be published under the full provisions of the information disclosure requirements, whereas previous publications were produced under transitional provisions made available to GasNet.

-GasNet has been active during the 2022-23 financial year with further implementation of an asset management software solution.
+GasNet has been active since the 2022-23 financial year with further implementation of an asset management software solution.
 The undertaking has wide-reaching benefits as it: